FRAMEWORK FOUNDRY

 What This Means

-Watch next week: FOMC Meeting Minutes and S&P Global Flash US Manufacturing PMI are the key releases.
-These can move markets — particularly bonds and rate-sensitive sectors — so it's worth being positioned before the prints rather than reacting after.
+Key events next week: FOMC Meeting Minutes and S&P Global Flash US Manufacturing PMI.
+These can move markets — particularly bonds and rate-sensitive sectors.
+Be positioned before the releases, not after.

 Index Snapshot